There are five essentials for a contract:

 - consideration (the price or a promise) and

 - certain & complete terms.

-Whether your letter of intent meets all those requirements is a matter of fact to be determined by a court.
+Whether any specific agreement, document, text or voice-message meets all those requirements is a matter of fact to be determined by a court.

 Was it intended?